 Greater Sydney Parklands is committed to creating better parks for people.

-The Queens Park Pedestrian and Cycle Path Project will complete a critical missing link in the regional bicycle network from the eastern suburbs to Queens Park, Centennial Park and the Sydney CBD, making walking and cycling safer and more accessible for the community.
+The Queens Park Pedestrian and Cycle Path Project completed a critical missing link in the regional bicycle network from the eastern suburbs to Queens Park, Centennial Park and the Sydney CBD, making walking and cycling safer and more accessible for the community.

-Works will involve the construction of new, bi-directional bicycle and pedestrian paths along the southern edge of Queens Park adjacent to Darley Road, Randwick.
-The project has been tested during community consultation in May 2019 and received strong community support.
+Works involved the construction of new, bi-directional bicycle and pedestrian paths along the southern edge of Queens Park adjacent to Darley Road, Randwick.
+The project had been tested during community consultation in May 2019 and received strong community support.

 Project: Queens Park Pedestrian and Cycle Paths

 Project delivery: 30 August 2021 to early June 2022 (completed)

 Consultation dates: Community consultation was undertaken in May 2019 with feedback contributing to the final design

 - Project owner: Greater Sydney Parklands in partnership with Waverley and Randwick Councils with funding from Transport for NSW

 Greater Sydney Parklands (GSP) is committed to providing safe and accessible shared pathways around the Parklands, connecting users with surrounding regional cycling networks.

 An important ‘missing link’ in this regional active transport network was Darley Road between Carrington and York Roads from the eastern suburbs of Waverley, Bronte and Clovelly west to Queens Park, Centennial Park and the city beyond.